 Finally, leave your lips alone!
 You’ve done everything to care for them, now keep your hands off!
 Constantly touching any part of your face transfers all kinds of germs from your hands to your skin resulting in breakouts and infections.
 Apart from that, body language experts say that it shows a lack of self confidence, and you don’t want that!

 When it comes to lips, prevention really works much better than the cure!
 It’s not easy to undo the damage done to the delicate skin on your lips, so follow these tips for soft and healthy lips.
 Your vacation photos will look great with that sunny smile of yours!
-And yes, always have that lip balm handy in your purse!
+And yes, always have that natural lip balm handy in your purse!

 Follow Me On…